 5. Delicacy & Dining

 All cultures are different, and these differences make each destination special.
 While on vacation you may be tempted to try new and exciting food.
 Before you order the delicacies on the menu do your research.
 Find out what goes into putting together that exotic dish on the menu.
 Inhumane practices of obtaining the ingredients may be used into making such dishes.
-These practices can include overfishing and hunting for exotic and rare animals.
+These practices can include over-fishing and hunting for exotic and rare animals.
 Inhuman practices lead to the extinction of many exotic animals.
 A list of endangered, vulnerable, and threatened animals can be found online at Mother Nature Network.
-By removing the demand for dishes that are made inhumanly you can protect the species that make getaway vacations special.
+Removing the demand for dishes that are made inhumanly can protect the species that make getaway vacations special.

 Tourism can have a major impact on the environment and the ecosystem associated with the destination.
 Remaining eco-friendly while on vacation will help reduce the impact that tourism has on the environment.
 These tips will ensure that the wonderful sites and atmosphere you enjoy will be there the next time you plan to visit.
 To learn more information about environmental issues and how you can help visit the Environmental Defense Fund at edf.org.